Have you ever wondered it would be like if the characters from The Office got a D&D game together?

 When Pam told Toby he can just make another character, Michael insisted that the liches sat at a nearby table talking about what they would do to the next person who walked through the tavern’s door.

-After a brief staring contest with Michael, Toby said he had an assignment from home office he should be working on and went back to his desk.
+After a brief staring contest with Michael, Toby said he had an assignment from the home office he should be working on and went back to his desk.

 Character: Kenku Evocation Wizard